barbecue et vin

 Wine with sausages and merguez

-A digestible Pinot Noir from Sancerre, a Gamay from Beaujolais or a fruity red from the Côtes-du-Roussillon will, for example, be good pairings.
+A light Pinot Noir from Sancerre, a Gamay from Beaujolais or a fruity red from Côtes-du-Roussillon are, for example, excellent pairings.

 Wine with grilled chicken

-Grilled chicken allows for great versatility in pairings.
-Its tender flesh and delicate flavors make it possible to choose either a round white wine such as a Pessac-Léognan, an elegant rosé from Côtes-de-Provence or even a light red such as a Rully from Burgundy.
+Grilled chicken offers great versatility when it comes to pairings.
+Its tender meat and delicate flavors allow you to choose a rounded white wine such as a Pessac-Léognan, an elegant rosé from Côtes-de-Provence or even a light red like a Rully from Burgundy.

 Here, the choice will mainly depend on the marinade and spices used.

-vin et poulet grilléRoast chicken: an indulgent partner for a light red wine
+vin et poulet grilléRoast chicken: a perfect match for a light red wine

 Wine with fish

-For grilled fish, above all choose fresh and elegant whites.
-A Sauvignon Blanc from Pouilly-Fumé will, for example, pair very well with white fish, while a lightly oaked Mâcon-Villages will be ideal with grilled salmon.
+For grilled fish, always go for fresh, elegant whites.
+A Sauvignon Blanc from Pouilly-Fumé is, for example, an excellent pairing with white fish, while a lightly oaked Mâcon-Villages is ideal with grilled salmon.

-Prawns and seafood skewers, on the other hand, go well with lively whites and delicate rosés.
+Prawns and seafood skewers are best enjoyed with crisp whites and delicate rosés.

 Wine with lamb chops

-Lamb chops develop intense flavors on the barbecue.
+Lamb chops develop intense flavors on the grill.
 Robust red wines are therefore excellent choices here.

-A spicy Syrah from Saint-Joseph, a fine Châteauneuf-du-Pape or even a Haut-Médoc of quality will make excellent partners thanks to their notes of spices and dark fruits, which perfectly complement the richness of the meat.
+A spicy Syrah from Saint-Joseph, a fine Châteauneuf-du-Pape or a quality Haut-Médoc will make excellent partners, thanks to their notes of spice and dark fruit that perfectly complement the richness of the meat.

 Wine with pork ribs

-Grilled pork ribs on the barbecue pair well with generous and spicy red wines from the Rhône or Languedoc.
-Wines from AOC Cornas, or Coteaux de l’Ardèche or even Terrasses du Larzac are excellent choices.
+Grilled pork ribs on the barbecue pair perfectly with generous, spicy red wines from the Rhône or Languedoc regions.
+Wines from the Cornas AOCCoteaux de l’Ardèche or Terrasses du Larzac are all excellent choices here.

-The notes of black cherry, blackberry, garrigue, and sweet spices harmoniously complement the smoky and caramelized flavors of the meat.
+Notes of black cherry, blackberry, wild herbs, and sweet spices harmoniously complement the smoky, caramelized flavors of the meat.

 Wine with grilled vegetables

 Grilled vegetables go well with light wines.
-A rosé from Provence or a fruity white will help preserve the delicacy of the vegetal flavors while bringing richness.
+A Provence rosé or a fruity white will preserve the delicate vegetal flavors while adding a touch of generosity.

 légumes grillés